avnet-iotconnect/iotc-python-greengrass-demos/raspberrypi/QuickStart.md

-# RaspberryPi AWS IoT Greengrass nucleus lite QuickStart
+# RaspberryPi AWS IoT greengrass nucleus lite QuickStart
 <img src="./media/raspberrypi_board.png" width="300" />

 ## 1. Introduction
 This guide will walk through the steps to create and demonstrate a Device Health Monitoring application solution on a Raspberry Pi 5.
-The solution utilizes the AWS Greengrass nucleus lite.
+The solution utilizes the AWS greengrass nucleus lite.
 Avnet's /IOTCONNECT platform will also be used to streamline all actions that would otherwise be performed in the AWS Console.
 The main tasks that will be performed are as follows:

 1. Create an /IOTCONNECT account
 2. Import an example **Device Template** in /IOTCONNECT
-3. Create a **Greengrass Device** in /IOTCONNECT
+3. Create a **greengrass Device** in /IOTCONNECT
 4. Setup **nucleus lite** on the target device
-5. Download and Register a pre-built **Greengrass Component** in /IOTCONNECT
+5. Download and Register a pre-built **greengrass Component** in /IOTCONNECT
-6. Create a **Deployment** package that defines the **Greengrass Components** deployed to the nucleus
+6. Create a **Deployment** package that defines the **greengrass Components** deployed to the nucleus
 7. Deploy the **Component** to the target device
 8. View live data and interact with the target device using **Dynamic Dashboards** in /IOTCONNECT